VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 1. No prior AWS approval is required for penetration test on some AWS services such as EC2, RDS, CloudFront, API Gateway, etc. ([Reference](https://aws.amazon.com/security/penetration-testing/))
 ### AWS
 1. AWS assigns two unique IDs to each AWS account: an AWS account ID and a canonical user ID.
 The AWS account ID is a 12-digit number, such as 123456789012.
 The canonical user ID is a long string, such as 79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be.
+2. Besides EC2 and RDS, reserved resources with discounted price are also available for:
+	* ElastiCache
+	* DynamoDB
+	* Redshift

 ## Compute: EC2
 1. Termination Protection only prevent termination by API (AWS console and CLI also use API), and does not prevent you from terminating an instance by initiating shutdown from the instance with shutdown behavior set to `Terminate`.